-Paper 4: Writing: Examination 25% - Foundation (1h) Higher (1h 15 mins)
+Paper 4: Writing: Examination 25% - Foundation (1 hour) Higher (1 hour 15 mins)

 Assessment takes place in all four skills at the end of Year 11.
 Students will be entered for either all Foundation tier exams (Grades 1-5) or all Higher tier exams (Grades 4-9).
 This decision will be taken in consultation with parents following Year 11 trial exams in January.